Roguey-84/100-days-of-code/log.md

 ### Day 1: June 29, 2018

 **Today's Progress**: I've learned a lot about colors and gradients in CSS on freeCodeCamp.
-A never knew, that you could make stripes with the help of repeating-linear-gradient().
+I never knew, that you could make stripes with the help of repeating-linear-gradient().

-**Thoughts** That was very fascinating and interesting lesson.
+**Thoughts** That was a very fascinating and interesting lesson.
 I hope tomorrow will be even more interesting day.

 **Link(s) to work**
 1. [Learn about Complementary Colors](https://learn.freecodecamp.org/responsive-web-design/applied-visual-design/learn-about-complementary-colors/)